 I contemplate braving the lift once again.
 Hm… a brisk walk down instead, perhaps?
 It’s much healthier, after all…

-Then I see a man hopping off the chair lift, casually carrying a tiny, pink-wrapped baby on one arm.
+Then I see a man hopping off the chair lift, casually carrying a tiny baby, wrapped in a pink blanket, on one arm.

 Going down is even worse!
 My eyes remain closed all the way down, except for the occasional peek now and again – to reinforce the fear, you understand.